-Learner Protection, sometimes called Protection for Enrolled Learners (PEL) or Protection for Learner, provides security for students and their course fees in the unlikely event that their school or college close.
+Learner Protection, sometimes called Protection for Enrolled Learners (PEL), provides security for students and their course fees in the unlikely event that their school or college closes.
 In order to sell courses to students from outside the European Economic Area (EEA), education providers must have Learner Protection.
 This is an Irish Immigration requirement.

 Types of Learner Protection